 You are welcome to visit in casual or dressy clothing.
 Since the Temple has a large monastic community of monks and nuns with vows of celibacy, we ask that visitors do not wear clothing that is unreasonably revealing.
 If you plan to spend time sitting in the Prayer Room or meditating, you may want to consider wearing clothing that is comfortable rather than too restrictive.
 While in the Prayer Room or other Teaching Room, we ask that you remove your shoes.

 Although we don’t restrict you from bringing a dog to the Temple, we also don’t encourage it.
 Dogs must stay outdoors and cannot be left unattended on the grounds at any time.
 Dogs must be on a leash at all times, regardless of how well trained or behaved.
 If you wish to have your dog accompany you on the walking trails in the 65-acre Peace Park, you are welcome to do so, also on a leash.
 If you do bring your dog, we encourage you to take a walk around the sacred stupas, so your dog, as well as you, may benefit from the blessing.
 We also ask that you pick up after your dog.

 Yes.
 Although KPC is a Buddhist Temple, dedicated to offering traditional Vajrayana Buddhist teaching and a place of traditional spiritual practice, we welcome guests to take photos of the Stupas and Temple, enjoy the 3 1/2 miles of walking trails and birdwatching in the Peace Park.
-When the temple is open to the public, you are welcomed to visit our beautiful crystal collection in the Prayer Room, and also our library where reading material relative to Buddhism and a spiritual path is available to browse through.
+When the temple is open to the public, you are welcome to visit our beautiful crystal collection in the Prayer Room, and also our library where reading material relative to Buddhism and a spiritual path is available to browse through.